-Family to Family: A 12-class course for family and friends of adults with mental illness.
+Family to Family: An 8-class course for family and friends of adults with mental illness.

-Homefront: A 6-class course for family, friends and partners of military service members and veterans with mental health conditions.
+Homefront: A six-session program for family and friends of Military service members and Veterans with mental health conditions.

-NAMI Basics: A 6-class course for parents and caregivers of children or adolescents with a mental illness.
+NAMI Basics: A 6-session course for parents and caregivers of children or adolescents with a mental illness.